UWPCE-PythonCert/PythonCertDevel/source/modules/MetaProgramming.rst

 Whenever you need to manage object creation for one or more classes.

-Exampoles may help, so take a look at:
+Examples may help, so take a look at:
 :download:`singleton.py </examples/metaprogramming/singleton.py>`

 Or consider the Django ORM: